 Statistics suggest that there are 17 million to-do list software applications and websites available but not all of them will be useful for you.

-So, where do you begin to choose the best for your needs?
+So, where do you begin to choose the best to do list app for your needs?

 First, define your method of task management: